 A child repeatedly asking "why?" to answers for an initial question is intuitively thinking in first principles.

-A company buiding an in-expensive product by investigating ways of using the raw materials firsthand instead of just following existing conventions.
+A company building a cheaper product than competitors by investigating ways of using the raw materials firsthand instead of just following existing conventions.